Skip to main content

 Category Overview

-Spectral Output Lamp Type Matching Equipment Uptime
+Spectral Output Arc Geometry Ballast Matching Equipment Uptime

 Common specialty lighting applications:

-• Microscopy illumination and imaging workflows
+• Microscopy illumination, fluorescence excitation, and imaging workflows

 • Spectroscopy and analytical instrument light sources

-• High-intensity inspection and precision measurement
+• High-intensity inspection and precision measurement systems

 UV exposure / mercury sources

-→ Short-arc mercury (HBO) lamps
+→ Short-arc mercury (HBO) lamps (variant-specific)

 Bright white light for imaging

-→ Xenon short-arc lamps
+→ Xenon short-arc (XBO) lamps for high brightness

 Microscope halogen illumination